SHOEBOXAudiometry/shoebox-online-api-quickstart-node/README.md

 SHOEBOX Online API Quickstart - Node
 ===
 This repository contains a server-side quickstart application that fetches results from SHOEBOX Online API when a test is complete.

+## Documentation
+If you would like to read more about the SHOEBOX Online API, an OpenAPI document is [**available here**](https://editor.swagger.io/?url=https://shoeboxonline.com/us-east-1/customer_api_v1.yaml) which provides details on the available endpoints & data formats!

 Prerequisites
 ---